Coral Springs, Florida: Parks and recreation

 Coral Springs is the current training home of the Florida Panthers NHL team, and has more than 25 amateur sports leagues.
 Coral Springs Youth Soccer has more than 3,000 players, playing for 284 teams in 20 separate leagues, divided by age group and sex.
 The Honda Classic golf tournament was played at the TPC at Eagle Trace from 1984 to 1991 and 1996 and then at the TPC at Heron Bay from 1997 to 2002.
 The short-lived professional soccer team Coral Springs Kicks (USISL) was based in the city.

 The regional Sportsplex has a jogging path, an aquatic center, tennis courts, ice rinks and a dog park.
 The NHL's Florida Panthers conduct much of their training at the Saveology Iceplex, part of the Sportsplex.
 The International Tennis Championships—an ATP International Series men's tennis tournament was held at the Sportsplex from 1993 to 1998.

-North Springs Little League, located in north Coral Springs, won the U.S. southeast regional senior league championship.
+North Springs Little League, located in north Coral Springs, won the 2017 U.S. southeast regional senior league championship.
 Beyond this, they came out of the U.S. pool in the world series and played a game against Panama, which was broadcast on ESPN 2, in the championship game.
 North Springs little league lost the final game 5–4.

 Government

 Coral Springs uses the commission-manager form of municipal government, with all governmental powers resting in a legislative body called a commission.
 Coral Springs' commission is composed of five elected commissioners, one of whom is the mayor of the city and another of whom is the vice-mayor.
 The mayor and vice-mayor serve a two-year term; the commissioners serve four-year terms.
 The offices are non-partisan; no candidate is allowed to declare a party affiliation.
 The role of the commission is to pass ordinances and resolutions, adopt regulations, and appoint city officials, including the city manager.
 While the mayor serves as a presiding officer of the commission, the city manager is the administrative head of the municipal government, and is responsible for the administration of all departments.
 The city commission holds its regular meetings biweekly.
-The mayor is Scott J. Brook and the Vice Mayor is Joy Carter.
-The other commissioners are Shawn Cerra, Joshua Simmons and Larry Vignola.
-The City Manager is Mike Goodrum.
+The mayor is Scott J. Brook and the Vice Mayor is Shawn Cerra.
+The other commissioners are Nancy Metayer Bowen, Joshua Simmons and Joy Carter.
+The City Manager is Franc Babinec.

 In 1965, Richard Vedilago became the city's first police chief and the lone officer of the Coral Springs Police Department; six years later, the department had grown to five officers.
 The department had 200 uniformed police officers in 2003, and 225 police officers in 2022.
 Gregory Tony, who was later appointed Sheriff of Broward County, was first employed as a police officer by the department, from 2005 to 2016, ultimately becoming a sergeant.
 Tony resigned from the department in 2016, amid tensions with his superiors regarding his sick leave usage.